 The rapid-onset of inflammation of the pancreas which can have serious complications in severe cases.
 Severe cases require surgery - often more than one surgery may be needed. ...more »

 The types and severity of symptoms of acute pancreatitis vary between individuals depending on a variety of factors, such as age, general health, medical history, and the presence of complications.
 Acute pancreatitis is the result of an inflammation of the pancreas, which causes typical symptoms, such as severe constant abdominal pain, sometimes with back pain.
 The pain is generally worse ...more symptoms »

 Acute Pancreatitis: Treatments

 The goal of treatment of acute pancreatitis is to control symptoms, such as abdominal pain, nausea, and vomiting, and minimize the secretion of digestive enzymes to allow the pancreas to heal.
 Treatment also aims to prevent the development of serious complications, such as chronic pancreatitis, malabsorption, and malnutrition, kidney ...more treatments »

 Acute Pancreatitis: Misdiagnosis

 A diagnosis of acute pancreatitis may be delayed or missed because some symptoms, such as abdominal pain, weight loss, nausea, and diarrhea can attributed to many other conditions as such as gastroenteritis, irritable bowel syndrome, inflammatory bowel disease, or peptic ulcer.
-It is important to seek prompt medical care if you experience any ...more misdiagnosis »
+It is important to seek prompt medical care if you ...more misdiagnosis »

 Symptoms of Acute Pancreatitis